 For safety and easier hiking, ensure to wear pants and anti-skid sneakers.
 Protect your skin by applying sunscreen and your eyes by wearing eyeglasses.

-For food, you can buy from fast-food restaurants located near the Great Wall.
+For food, you can buy it from fast-food restaurants located near the Great Wall.
 Or you can always bring your food.

 What is the best time for visiting the Great Wall?